WebAssembly/interface-types/proposals/interface-types/Explainer.md

 An important technicality is that the `string` interface type is a sequence of [Unicode code points] while UTF-8 only encodes a sequence of [Unicode scalar values].
-Thus `string` allows [surrogate code points] which is imporant later in [Web IDL Integration](#web-idl-integration).
+Thus `string` allows [surrogate code points] which is important later in [Web IDL Integration](#web-idl-integration).
 However, this also means that `string-to-memory` needs to define what happens if a surrogate code point is encountered while encoding.
 On the Web, UTF-8 [encoding][WHATWG Encoding] is